An ecosystem of apps in need of localization

 When your apps are being downloaded across the world, it seems logical to localize them as much as you can - or as much as is feasible.
 “As we wanted to localize all of our numerous apps, we had a very complex task ahead of us,” says Benjamin Duvivier, project manager at MWM.

 Benjamin explains: “Our initial localization process was not smooth at all.
-First, we launched our apps in English and then went through an arduous process of adapting them to other languages.
+First, we launched our apps in English and then went through an arduous process of mobile app localization.
 We had to complete a lot of manual tasks, and the end result was nowhere near satisfying.”

 According to Benjamin, these were the main issues that MWM faced during the localization process: